Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 tar -cvpzf ~/minecraft/backups/minecraft_backup_$(date +%Y%m%d_%H%M%S).tar.gz ~/minecraft

-Make the script executable:
+Make it executable:

 chmod +x ~/minecraft/backup.sh